+- propose a plan to mitigat

+Tolerance(s)

-- propose a plan to mitigate and/or resolve the identified Zero Tolerance(s) - commit to structurally resolving the Zero Tolerance - provide regular updates and evidence - avoid 'quick fixing'
+- commit to structurally resolving the Zero Tolerance

+- provide regular updates and evidence

+- avoid 'quick fixing'

 For workers covered by the Supplier Sustainability Performance program, labor conditions have improved, the risk of serious injury has been reduced, and the negative environmental impact of suppliers has been brought down.
 The results of the assessment are shared in the Philips Annual Report, including a break-down of risks found per category and status of implementation of mitigation measures.